xebialabs/overthere/README.md

 * separate out an spi package.
 * decide whether to support winsshd and/or copssh and/or other Windows SSH implementations.
 Leave that up to subclasses?
 * implement SSH pub/private key implementation in a nicer manner.
+* implement not-removing temporary directories in a nicer manner, or at least with a more up-to-date key name.